magoanalytics/agent-based-epidemiological-simulation/README.md

 `Border` patches divide the environment into areas that can represent a town or even an entire city. `Quarantine` patches can be found at the center.
 Infected agents that are quarantined are not allowed to leave the area in order to prevent them from further spreading the disease.

-The environment is modelled to be bounded, or an environment where wrapping is not allowed.
-This prevents agents that travel at the edge of the world to appear on the other side.
+The environment is said to be bounded, or an environment where wrapping is not allowed.
+This prevents agents from travelling from the edge of the world to the opposite edge.

 ### Lockdown
 During lockdowns, agents have a probability of crossing border patches equal to the `lockdown-intensity` value.
 This allows us to simulate not only complete lockdowns, but also those that are partially implemented.